HexHive/SyzRisk/framework/README.md

 ## Developing Custom Patterns

 Diff-level and function-level patterns reside in `pipeline/anal{diff,func}/matcher`, respectively.
-Upon startup, the matcher engines scan corresponding directories and conveniently recognize all available pattern descriptions for you.
-All you need to do is to place a new pattern description in the directory.

 ### Diff-level Pattern

+Upon startup, the diff-level matcher engines scan corresponding directories and conveniently recognize all available pattern descriptions.
+You simply need to place a new pattern description in the directory.

- 1. Create a subdirectory under `analdiff/matcher` named after your pattern.
+ 1. Create a subdirectory named after your pattern under `pipeline/analdiff/matcher`.
     Let's say the pattern is called `skraa`.

 ```
-$ cd analdiff/matcher
+$ cd pipeline/analdiff/matcher
 $ mkdir skraa
 ```